emirhannkilic/f1-strategy-intelligence/README.md

 # F1 Strategy Intelligence System

-Real Formula 1 telemetry data → Race strategy recommendations
+A race strategy recommendation system built on real Formula 1 telemetry data.

 A machine learning system that analyzes real F1 telemetry data via the FastF1 API and recommends optimal pit stop windows using a PyTorch multi-output model.